scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 The coverage guarantee offered by the various resampling methods based on the jackknife strategy, implemented in MAPIE, are only valid under the "exchangeability hypothesis".
-It means that the probability law of data should not change up reordering.
+It means that the probability law of data should not change up to reordering.
 This hypothesis is not revelant in many cases, notably for dynamical times series.
 That is why a specific class is needed, namely